 We all know that Saudi Arabia is a Muslim state and Islamic law prevails in the country.
 Some laws here are a bit too rare for many people.
 Some activities, that might be legal elsewhere, may let you get into deep trouble in Saudi Arabia!

-2-Swearing and using abusive language on social media such as WhatsApp: In Saudi Arabia and some other Gulf countries, swearing in public and on social media platform is a crime.
+2-Swearing and using abusive language on social media: In Saudi Arabia and some other Gulf countries, swearing in public and on social media platform is a crime.
 Even if one uses abusive language while holding e-conversation (such that on WhatsApp), it is regarded as a criminal act.

 Sending wrong text to the wrong recipient, using abusive language or abusive emoji (such as a middle finger) on WhatsApp, can make you face a fine as high as SR 500,000 or in worse cases 1 year of imprisonment and even deportation (in case you are an expat).